newcleo-dev-team/glow/README.rst

 providing 2D unstructured geometries to the `DRAGON5 <http://merlin.polymtl.ca/version5.htm>`_
 lattice transport computer code.

-Natively, *DRAGON5* handles the generation of simple geometry layouts in terms of lattices made up of cells, which represent the base unit of a fuel assembly.
-This is performed by the *GEO* module.
-However, this cannot exploit any of the boolean operations among geometrical shapes that are offered by *Constructive Solid Geometry* (*CSG*) tools.
+*DRAGON5* can natively handle the generation of simple geometry layouts that are structured according to repeated patterns of Cartesian or hexagonal cells by the *GEO* module.

+Even though *DRAGON5* can track any 2D geometries without concavities, it can natively only handle the generation of simple geometry layouts that are structured according to repeated patterns.
+This is done with the *GEO* module where the *G2S* module converts the geometry layout to a *.dat* description file used by the *SALT* tracking module.
+More complex layout cases made by boolean operations among geometrical shapes are not handled.

 |TOOL| was developed with the purpose of offering a tool that includes all the
 functionalities needed to assemble complex geometry layouts.
 It relies on the